rebelsky/csc321/home/index.md

 you follow the strategy of [you must try, and then you must ask](https://blogs.akamai.com/2013/10/you-must-try-and-then-you-must-ask.html).

-This semester, we are trying a new approach to the course (including a new book).
 We will meet three days per week for the first half of the semester.
 You are expected to do about twelve hours of work outside of class each week (and you may timebox that work).

 Learning Goals